Toronto Transit Commission: Connecting GTA transit agencies

 The TTC connects with other transit systems of the Greater Toronto Area.
-GO Transit, Union Pearson Express, MiWay, York Region Transit (YRT), (including Viva), Brampton Transit (including Züm), and Durham Region Transit (DRT) are connected to the TTC via some of Toronto's subway stations, GO Transit's commuter rail stations, and other hubs like Toronto Pearson International Airport.
+GO Transit, Union Pearson Express, MiWay, York Region Transit (YRT), Brampton Transit, and Durham Region Transit (DRT) are connected to the TTC via some of Toronto's subway stations, GO Transit's commuter rail stations, and other hubs like Toronto Pearson International Airport.
 In addition to Union Station, there are 6 other stations where the TTC subway network and GO Transit commuter rail lines intersect.

 Some bus routes of the surrounding local transit agencies run on Toronto streets along with TTC buses, mainly to reach TTC subway stations.
-Examples of this include YRT buses travelling on Yonge Street en route to Finch Bus Terminal, MiWay buses travelling on various streets in Etobicoke en route to Kipling Bus Terminal and DRT buses travelling on various streets in Scarborough en route to McCowan station.
+Examples of this include YRT buses travelling on Yonge Street en route to Finch Bus Terminal, MiWay buses travelling on various streets in Etobicoke en route to Kipling Bus Terminal and DRT buses travelling on various streets in Scarborough en route to Scarborough Centre station.
 However, by law, other local transit agencies are prohibited from carrying passengers wholly within the City of Toronto.
-Therefore, YRT, DRT and MiWay buses can only drop off passengers inbound and pick up passengers outbound while within the boundaries of Toronto.
-As these systems have separate fares from the TTC, these suburban buses that use fare-paid areas of TTC bus terminals at subway stations drop off passengers on-street outside the stations.
-Boarding is done inside the terminals, and riders pay the additional fare upon entering these buses.
+Therefore, YRT, DRT and MiWay buses can only drop off passengers inbound and pick up passengers outbound while within Toronto city limits.

+Originally, there were no free or discounted transfers between suburban agencies (which still have separate fare structures) and the TTC.
+But on February 26, 2024, Ontario's One Fare Program, a GTA-wide fare integration program allowing free or discounted transfers between the TTC and other GTA transit systems (within either a two-hour or three-hour window), was implemented.
+However, the policy only applies to fare payments made with Presto, credit, or debit card; customers paying with cash are ineligible to receive free or discounted transfers and are still required to pay a double fare.